-- 6.1 Where proprietary/scaffold staircases are not erected, the maximum height to a working/intermediate platform via a ladder should not exceed 4m. (max 5m length) Ladders should comply with BSEN 131. - Where ladders are provided for access these should be parallel to the façade and must benefit from a self-closing gate or other protective means at the entry point to the working platform. - 6.3 If internal ladders are provided, the access points through the working platform should be designed as such to prevent unprotected openings.
+- 6.1 Where proprietary/scaffold staircases are not erected, the maximum height to a working/intermediate platform via a ladder should not exceed 4m.
+Ladders should comply with BSEN 131. - 6.2 Where ladders are provided for access these should be parallel to the façade and must benefit from a self-closing gate or other protective means at the entry point to the working platform. - 6.3 If internal ladders are provided, the access points through the working platform should be designed as such to prevent unprotected openings.
 Where openings are unavoidable these should be protected with a hatch or other appropriate means of preventing falls through the access point (clearly marked).
 Where a ladder protrudes through a working platform, the remaining width of the platform must be at least 450mm (two boards) x 600mm long maximum. - 6.4 All ladders should be positioned, where possible, on the opposite elevation to the loading bay to assist in the safe management of vehicle and pedestrians. - 6.5 Ladders must be adequately secured, to prevent sideways and outwards movement, at the correct angle of 75° and extend 1.05m above any landing point. - 6.6 All ladders to scaffolding are to be supplied by the Contractor and must be maintained in good condition.
-The Contractor will also take responsibility for the maintenance of these ladders, with due considerations for normal wear and tear.